 The eight Member Administrations of the British-Irish Council share the ambition to decarbonise the economy; to maximise the economic and environmental benefits offered by low carbon technologies and to ensure secure, clean and affordable energy supplies for consumers.
 The eight administrations are similarly united in their desire to tackle climate change.

 At the twelfth BIC Summit in February 2009, the Council agreed the establishment of the BIC Energy work sector with two groups focused on addressing these challenges: Marine Renewables (led by the Scottish Government) and Electricity Grids (led by the UK Government).

 Following a successful programme of work, Ministers agreed at the London Summit in November 2015 that the two subgroups which form the BIC Energy work sector should merge.
 In the time since the two groups were established their policy focus has become more closely aligned.
-The Scottish and UK Governments remain as joint Chairs of the group which will continue to look at both Marine Energy and Electricity Grids and which will focus on collaboration and knowledge sharing in relation to research and funding.
+The Scottish and UK Governments remain as joint Chairs of the group.

 The 2nd BIC Energy Ministerial Meeting was held on 15 June 2018, hosted by the Scottish Government at St Andrews House, Edinburgh.
 The meeting was jointly-chaired by the Scottish Government minister, Paul Wheelhouse MSP, Minister for Business, Innovation and Energy and the UK minister, Lord Duncan of Springbank, Parliamentary Under Secretary of State for Scotland and Parliamentary under Secretary of State for Northern Ireland.